SamuelFerfort/blog-api-backend/README.md

 ### Backend Development

 - Designing and implementing RESTful APIs
-- Working with MongoDB and Mongoose for data modeling and management
+- Working with Prisma for data modeling and management
 - Implementing JWT-based authentication for secure routes

 ### Frontend Development with React